Hot Asphalt Roofing (BUR) Explained

 Instead of gravel, some asphalt built-up roofs may have rolls of modified bitumen installed in the flood coat, or may simply be coated with an asphalt-based roof coating, usually an aluminized reflective coating.

-Useful Links for Hot Asphalt Roofing Information
+External Sources & References for Hot Asphalt Roofing Information

 1. General: A general, reliable overview of asphalt is available here at Wikipedia.
 Not much specific to roofing, but broadly informative.